VIETNAM VETERANS & FAMILY VISITS

 “Our experience with this company exceeded our expectations.
 We received exceptional 5-star service.
 Our needs were, perhaps, unusual.
 We had personal reasons for wanting to visit a remote and mountainous region west of Da Nang.
 With very short notice the company was able to respond effectively”

 “We got in a lot of sightseeing without feeling rushed.
-I especially wanted to see the Da Nang Air Base, from which I flew many missions during the war, and it was pointed out to me (not much remains).
+I especially wanted to see the Da Nang Air Base, from which I flew many missions during the war, and it was pointed out to me (not many remains).
 My enjoyment of the Vietnam visit was greatly enhanced by the expertise and friendliness displayed by the guides.
-I highly recommend them”
+I highly recommend them”.

 “The second day we had requested to go out away from Da Nang to the area that my friend’s dad had died in the war – we couldn’t believe how much preparation Xuan Tu had done before we even arrived.
 She had talked with locals and found out about the village and area – when we got there she was able to find two local gentlemen who had lived there their whole lives and spent a lot of time with us talking about the US soldiers and their interactions.
 It was such a moving day for my friend and we can’t thank Xuan Tu, our driver and the villagers for this amazing experience”